ipfs/boxo/docs/tracing.md

 specifications.
 Configuration environment variables are specified in the [OpenTelemetry Environment Variable Specification].

-We use the [opentelemtry-go] package, which currently does not have default support for the `OTEL_TRACES_EXPORTER` environment variables.
+We use the [opentelemetry-go] package, which currently does not have default support for the `OTEL_TRACES_EXPORTER` environment variables.
 Therefore, we provide some helper functions under [`boxo/tracing`](../tracing/) to support these.